SeungOhh/oneclickai_pypkg/README.md

 With this package, you can install essential libraries such as **TensorFlow**, **Ultralytics**, and **OpenCV** all at once, while also integrating additional features seamlessly.

 ## Main Installed Packages
+- **oneclickai**
+  It comes with "easy to try and run" packages that allows you to just install and try out some of the models. (still working on instructions)

 - **TensorFlow**
   An open-source deep learning library developed by Google, used to build and train various machine learning models.